Xallt/PredicateGenerator/README.md

 Adjacent expressions are similar because the algorithm outputs the lines in lexigraphic order

-Here are actually interesting generated "statements" (not all of them are true) In this context variables are only non-negative integers
+Here are actually interesting generated "statements" (not all of them are true)
 ![FirstScreenshot](img/MathFirstScreenshot.png)

 **1)** 2 is a prime number\